Noisy intermediate-scale quantum computation with a complete graph of superconducting qubits: Beyond the single-excitation subspace: CONTROLLED-UNITARY PROTOCOL

 In the SES method without ancillas \cite{GellerMartinisEtalPRA15,Katabarwa&GellerPRA15}, computations are performed in the $n$-dimensional subspace spanned by the basis states

 A pure state in the SES has the form

 The advantage of working in the SES is that the matrix elements

-can be directly controlled. {\it Therefore we can directly program the Hamiltonian of the computer chip.}
+of (\ref{Hqc}) can be directly controlled. {\it We can therefore directly program the Hamiltonian of the computer chip.}

 The protocol for implementing a specific operation depends on the functionality (available ranges of the $\epsilon_i$ and $g_{ii'}$) of the SES chip.
-In this work we assume that the experimentally controlled SES Hamiltonian can be written, apart from an additive constant, in the {\it standard form}
+In this paper we assume that the experimentally controlled SES Hamiltonian can be written, apart from an additive constant, in the {\it standard form}

 Here $g_{\rm max}$ is the maximum interaction strength provided by the coupler circuits.
-A reasonable value for $g_{\rm max}/h$ is $50 \, {\rm MHz}$.
+A reasonable value for $g_{\rm max}/h$ is $10-50 \, {\rm MHz}$.

 The basic single-step operation in SES quantum computing is the application of a symmetric unitary of the form $e^{-iA}$ to the data, where $A$ is a given real symmetric matrix.
-If only $e^{-iA}$ is given the classical overhead for obtaining $A$ from $e^{-iA}$ is to be included in the quantum runtime.
+If only the unitary $e^{-iA}$ is known, the classical overhead for obtaining $A$ from $e^{-iA}$ is to be included in the quantum runtime.
 (Note that the generator $A$ is not unique because the matrix logarithm is not unique.)
 Define